-The Bank uses an enterprise-wide Risk Management software solution, SAS Enterprise GRC, for management of Credit, Market and Operational Risks.
+The Bank is in the process of using an enterprise-wide Risk Management software solution, SAS Enterprise GRC, for management of Credit, Market and Operational Risks.
 The application automates the management of governance, risk, and compliance (GRC) data, and facilitates the entry, collection, transfer, storage, tracking, and reporting of operational losses, gains, recoveries, and key risk indicators (KRIs) that are drawn from multiple locations across the organization.